Everything You Need to Know About Menopause & Perimenopause

 • Combination estrogen and other medicines in pill form

 However, adopting a healthy lifestyle can also alleviate symptoms and reduce the risks of health complications.
 Factors involve diet, exercise, smoke cessation, and stress management, and sleep management.
-More specific recommendations may include:
+More specific recommendations may include the following:

 • Moderate carb intake to target insulin resistance and menopausal weight gain.
 Insulin resistance is a condition in insulin has a difficult time using glucose for energy.
 Instead, both insulin and glucose levels remain high.
 This increases the risk of diabetes and the ability to store fat, especially as belly fat.

-• A low-glycemic diet assists in weight loss and staves from hot flashes by balancing blood sugars.
+• Consuming a low-glycemic diet can assist in weight and reduce hot flashes by balancing blood sugars.
 High-protein foods, high-fiber complex carbs, and healthy fats tend to rank low on the glycemic index.

 • A diet rich in calcium and vitamin D helps lower the risk of bone loss and osteoporosis.
 Common sources include dairy products, leafy greens, egg yolks, fatty fish, and fortified foods.